 Drones are more popular than ever, particularly for photography and videography.
 We love seeing the kinds of creative imagery that the photo community is creating with the best drones, and these days, it’s rare that a new TV show drops without a drone shot or two in it.
 With drones being affordable, easy to operate and fun to fly, there’s never been a better time to dive into the world of aerial image-making - as long as you make sure you follow the rules.

-The Civil Aviation Authority (CAA) regulations have been updated for 2026, and you must stay up to date.
+The Civil Aviation Authority (CAA) regulations have been updated for 2026, and it’s important to stay up to date.
 Failing to adhere to regulations when flying a drone can lead to severe legal consequences and potentially endanger the welfare of others.
 So, we’ve put together this quick primer on the Drone Code and what you need to know.

 We’ve partnered with Eagle Eye Innovations, accredited specialists in drone pilot training, to help you stay safe in the air.
 Read on for everything you need to know about flying drones safely and legally.